lampros-m/docker-tool/README.md

 Docker Management Tool - Deployment and monitoring of a set of web services containers.

 # Overview
 This project has as a goal to to build a tool for managing the deployment and monitoring of a set of web services containers.
-For this uses Docker containers, and it’s Remote API.
+For this Docker containers are used as also as Docker's Remote API.

 The goal of the Project is to Build 3 different images containing each a unique web application
-  a.
-"Hellow World" image - app
+1. "Hellow World" image - app

-  b.
-"Prime Numbers Generator" image - app
+2. "Prime Numbers Generator" image - app
-  c.
-"Memory Stretching" image - app
+3. "Memory Stretching" image - app

 The 2nd application uses an algorith for generating prime numbers (cpu usages) The 3rd applicaton uses an algorith for allocationg blocks of memeroy (ram usage)